GDPR for Marketing: The Definitive Guide for 2018

 - Educate your sales team about social selling techniques.
 Essentially, sales reps should connect with prospects on social media and share relevant content – rather than trying to reach new prospects by email.

 - The time for using Google docs or Excel spreadsheets to store customer data is over.
-Start centralizing your personal data collection into one single (and secure) platform.
+Start centralizing your personal data collection into a CRM system.
 And make sure your users can access their data, review its proposed usage, and make any changes as necessary.

 - Understand the data you’re collecting in more detail.
 Is it all necessary, or are there elements that you can do without?
 When it comes to sign up forms, only ask for what you need, and what you will use.
 For B2B marketers, full name, email address and company name is usually more than enough.

 Remember, GDPR isn’t designed to stop businesses from communicating with their customers.
-The best and most resourceful marketers are seeing the bigger picture in that it’s an opportunity to delve deeper into the needs of their prospects and use it as a way to really form connections with them outside of “spray and pray” marketing.
+GDPR will lead to an increase in data quality, which is why the best and most resourceful marketers are seeing the bigger picture in that it’s an opportunity to delve deeper into the needs of their prospects and customers, rather than using the traditional “one-size-fits-all” approach to marketing.

 That being said, the rules for GDPR compliance are quite simple – don’t contact someone unless they specifically ask to be.
 Don’t assume they want to hear from you.
 Don’t cold contact them, and don’t send them irrelevant information that they didn’t request.